CrowdQ/rules/README.md

 The final rule name is: `[Rule&Fix]: XSS in Document.write - High - CWE 79`

-# 4. Get started
+### 4. Get started
-As a general advice you'll want to target at list items from the [OWASP Top 10](https://owasp.org/www-project-top-ten/) list or [2021 CWE Top 25 Most Dangerous Software Weaknesses](https://cwe.mitre.org/top25/archive/2021/2021_cwe_top25.html)
+As a general advice you'll want to target at list items from the [OWASP Top 10](https://owasp.org/www-project-top-ten/) list or [2021 CWE Top 25 Most Dangerous Software Weaknesses](https://cwe.mitre.org/top25/archive/2021/2021_cwe_top25.html).
-Don't be worried if what you want to create a rule for is not part of the list.
-Code is used in a lot of places nowadays, Infrastructure, internet of things, etc. Add your rule and a fix and it will make a lot of people's software more secure .
+Don't be worried if the item you want to create a rule for is not part of the above lists.
+Nowadays a code can be used in different places, Infrastructure, internet of things, etc. The rule and fix you add will help make a lot of people's software more secure.